wp-plugins/xili-language/readme.txt

 == Changelog ==
 = 2.4.0 =
+* improvements of readme started.
-* automatic rtl.css adding if present in theme.
+* automatic rtl.css adding if present in theme like twentyten or twentyeleven - So supports better arabic, persian, hebraic and other *right to left* languages.
 * new optional way and options to manage dates translation using class wp_locale - before activation: see [this keynote](http://dev.xiligroup.com/?p=2275)
 = 2.3.1, 2.3.2 =
 * fixes and avoid notices, fixes support emailing
 * optimized findposts ajax for linked posts
 = 2.3.0 =
 * IMPORTANT: DON'T FORGET TO BACKUP BEFORE UPGRADING.
-* ready for multi nav menus
+* ready for multi nav menus [see this post](http://2011.wpmu.xilione.com/?p=160)
 * ready for enlarged selection of undefined posts
 = 2.2.3 =
 * improved code - clean warning - permalink rare issues solved when page switch on front (next) = 2.2.2 =
 * fixes - `wp_list_pages` improved for current language subselection (see code)
-* improved date formatting options if no *Server Entities Charset* for rare languages.
+* improved date formatting options if no *Server Entities Charset* for rare languages like khmer.
 * improved search form - findposts ajax added in linked metabox for post and page = 2.2.1 =
 * fixes error in navmenu and defaults options of xili_language_list.